scala/make-release-notes/hand-written.md

 We are happy to announce the availability of Scala 2.12.0!

 The Scala 2.12 compiler has been completely overhauled to make use of the new VM features available in Java 8!

   - A trait is compiled to an interface with default methods for improved binary compatibility.
- - We've unified the treatment of Scala's built-in function types and Single Abstract Method types (for overload resolution, type inference and code generation).
+  - Lambda syntax can now be used to create instances of types with a single abstract method (SAM types).
+Scala code can seamlessly use libraries with higher-order functions written in Java 8, and vice versa.
- - Specifically, code generation for function literals uses `invokedynamic` to avoid emitting a classfile at compile time.
-Many of these features were developed in fruitful collaboration with the Dotty team.
+  - Code generation for function literals uses `invokedynamic` to avoid emitting a classfile at compile time, just like Java 8.

-Lukas has delivered a powerful new optimizer with this release, built on earlier work by Miguel Garcia.
+This release ships with a powerful new optimizer.
 Many more  (effectively) final methods, including those defined in objects and traits, are now inlined.
 As well, closure allocations, dead code and [box/unbox pairs](https://github.com/scala/scala/pull/4858) are eliminated more effectively.

 From now on, 2.12.x releases will be fully binary compatible.
 This release is identical to 2.12.0-RC2.
 To run Scala 2.12 code, you need a Java 8 runtime.